NoCdtho/NoCdtho/README.md

 </p>

   <p align="center">
    I am a B.Tech undergrad student focused on building high-performance, full-stack applications.
 I enjoy bridging the gap between elegant mobile UIs and powerful backend engines.
-Currently preparing to become a Software Engineer in this new era.
+Currently preparing to become a better Software Engineer in this new era.
   </p>